MicrosoftDocs/learn-scaffolding/content-templates/intro-to/4-when-to-use-it.md

 <!-- 3a.
 Decision criteria (for simple criteria) ----------------------------------------------------

     Note:
-        Choose either 3a or 3b for your content; do not do both This pattern is for simple criteria where the analysis is brief and does not require a visual element
+        Choose either 3a or 3b for your content; do not do both.
+        This pattern is for simple criteria where the analysis is brief and does not require a visual element.

-    Goal: Describe in detail each criterion that helps the "when to use it" decision
+    Goal: Describe in detail each criterion that helps the "when to use it" decision.

-    Heading: do not add an H2 or H3 here, this content will be the 'body' for the "Decision criteria" header above
+    Heading: do not add an H2 or H3 here, this content will be the 'body' for the "Decision criteria" header above.

     Pattern:
         No header.